Yoga Nidra & Restorative Yoga Teacher Training

 Wednesday 31 March, 2021 - Sunday 11 April, 2021

-31st March-11th April, 2021 in-person 11 day residential at Anahata Yoga Retreat, Golden Bay, New Zealand.
-Followed by a 3 month online training package.
-A total of 125 hours all-inclusive of training sessions, a comprehensive manual, online content, food and accommodation.
+In-person 11 day residential at Anahata Yoga Retreat, Golden Bay, New Zealand.
+Followed by a 3-month online training package.
+A total of 125 hours covering theory, applications & learning to instruct Yoga Nidra, Basic Breathing Methods & Restorative Yoga.
+All-inclusive of training sessions, a comprehensive manual, online content, food & accommodation.

-Delve into each stage of Yoga Nidra including history, symbology and use of sankalpa.
-Investigate the relaxation response, the Vagus Nerve, building resilience, the breath and health, pratyahara and relevant yogic theory, mindfulness, props, principles of care, creative teaching, course and class planning, client support and so much more!
+Delve into each stage of Yoga Nidra including history, symbology and use of sankalpa or positive intention.
+Investigate the relaxation response, the Vagus Nerve, building resilience, sleep hygiene , diaphragmatic breath, pratyahara and relevant yogic theory, mindfulness, props, principles of care, creative teaching, course and class planning, client support and so much more!

-Yoga Nidra is a profound, yet simple, practice that leads to a state of being in which the mind lets go of the external world and turns inwards giving the senses a deep rest from the activities of contemporary society.
+Yoga Nidra is a profound, yet simple, practice that encourages the mind to let go of the external world and turn inwards, giving the senses a deep rest from the activities of contemporary society.
 The mind is gradually trained to connect into tranquility effortlessly.
-Yoga Nidra systematically releases tension experienced in the muscles, the breath, and the nervous system.
-Ultimately the practice works directly on the mind to release impressions from the past and anxieties about the future.
+Ultimately the practice works on the mind to release impressions from the past and anxieties about the future.
+It helps us to retrain the nervous system and create new neural pathways that support the relaxation response.
+Yoga Nidra is a powerful tool to enable the parasympathetic nervous system and enhance deep sleep, thus supporting health and well-being at many levels.=

-Psychiatrists, psychotherapists, medical and health professionals and yoga teachers in a variety of settings including schools, offices, community centres, drug and alcohol rehabilitation, prisons and nursing homes are using these tools.
+Medical and health professionals, psychiatrists, psychotherapists and yoga teachers are using these practices in a variety of settings including schools, offices, community centres, drug and alcohol rehabilitation, prisons and nursing homes.
 They may be effective in the management of:

 - Stress, Anxiety, Insomnia & Depression